Tann1901/Spark_Hive-Transportation_sales/README.md

 WHERE country in ("USA","UK","France","Austria","Canada","Denmark") GROUP BY country
 ```
+RESULT

 II.
-Line chart of all sales grouped by productline , each productline will be represented in the chart by a different line and color
+Line chart of all sales grouped by productline , each productline will be represented in the chart by a different line and color, within 8 company ID

 ```
 %spark2.sql